TheStartupIntern/TestCase/content/Web Apps/Functional Testing/Navigation/Verify Functionality of Website Links.md

-# Verify Broken Links
+# Verify Functionality of Website Links
-Verify that links open correctly
+Verify all website links open correctly without errors.

 #### **Preconditions:**
 - The website is loaded on the browser